 introduced the presenter and the initiatives Mrs. Ricca, the assistant superintendent for curriculum and instruction.

-The initiatives, ordered chronologically on separate slides, starting with the fall, continuing through winter, and ending in the spring, didn’t offer a clear understanding in what areas the initiatives affected the students.
+The initiatives, ordered chronologically on separate slides, starting with the fall, continuing through winter, and ending in the spring, didn’t offer a clear understanding of what areas the initiatives affected the students.
 In order to visualize those areas better, I compiled the initiatives into a single “slide” (below) and rearranged them into a chart encompassing possible areas/subjects.

-Some areas were easy to determine, as the initiatives specifically dealt with either the language or math, or implied an “analysis that later drove the instruction.”
+Some areas were easy to determine, as the initiatives specifically dealt with either the language or math or implied an “analysis that later drove the instruction.”
 Other initiatives were not so specific.
 They could be applied to a broader set of areas.
 So I stretched the non-specific initiatives across all of them.

 Distinguishing between “data-analyzing,” and “instructing” initiatives gave shape the “data-driven” and “instruction” planes.